malikrafsan/ROS-Pub-Sub-Smoothing-Data/README.md

 - Implementation in C++.

 ## Deliverables
-1. Create a ROS workspace and implement your solution there.
+1. Fork this repository into your GitLab group.
-2. Fork this repository into your GitLab group.
+2. Create a `development` branch in the forked repository.
-3. Create a `development` branch in the forked repository.
+3. Create a folder with your TPB NIM as the folder name.
+Make this folder your ROS workspace (i.e. your ROS workspace will be named 16520xxx).
-4. Create a folder with your TPB NIM as the folder name.
+4. Implement your solution in this workspace.
-5. Copy the `src` folder from the ROS workspace into your TPB NIM folder (**do not commit the `build` and `devel` folders**).
+5. Commit your work (only commit the `src` folder in your workspace. *Do not commit `build` and `devel` folders*).
-6. Create a README.md inside your TPB NIM folder to explain your work and how to run it.
+6. Create a README.md inside your workspace to explain your work and how to run it.
-6. Submit your work after the due date by creating a merge request (MR) to [this repository's master branch](https://gitlab.com/dagozilla/academy/2021-internship2/assignment/day-1-bonus).
+7. Submit your work after the due date by creating a merge request (MR) to [this repository's master branch](https://gitlab.com/dagozilla/academy/2021-internship2/assignment/day-1-bonus).
-7. Cite references you used in this assignment.
+8. Cite references you used in this assignment.

 ## Assessment Criteria
 1. Correctness of the implementation.